meshcloud/collie-hub/kit/foundation/docs/template/vuepress/docs/README.md

 | **Permissions on the cloud platform**                | X                    |                      |                    |
 | **Costs**                                            | X                    |                      |                    |

-> 🌤️ As a ground rule we apply the following principle: **If you deploy it, you own it**.
+> As a ground rule we apply the following principle: **If you deploy it, you own it**.
 Any resources that application
 > teams deploy to Azure are owned and must be secured by this application team.
 Deviations from this model for resources
 > where a shared responsibility model applies are expressly documented for each landing zone and building block offered
 > by the cloud foundation team.

 ## Landing Zones and Responsibilities

+> 🚧 Adapt the list of landing zones you want to offer.

+> 🚧 The use landing zones in this template are split by connectivity and use-case model.
+For more information on modeling landing zones, see [the meshcloud ultimate landing zone guide](https://www.meshcloud.io/wp-content/uploads/The-Ultimate-Landing-Zone-Guide-EN.pdf).

 The Landing Zones we offer are divided by use cases and networking requirements.
 The different Landing Zones offer different trade-offs between freedom & responsibilities.